burakulas/kepbinclass/README.md

 .
 Change the variables “train_data_dir”, “validation_data_dir” and “pred_data_dir” based on your directory scheme.

 .
-When predicting a single image alternate the prediction lines of the code according to the path and name of your test image to let the model outputs a prediction.
+When predicting a single image alternate the prediction lines of the code according to the path and name of the image to let the model outputs a prediction.

 .
 The default output will be in “class” format, however, the user may want to change it to “predict” or “proba” to observe the probabilities of different classes.